chsxf/chsxf/_posts/2022-07-18-4-not-a-bug-an-url-feature.md

 Obviously, I was wrong.
 The result is in fact `file://Users/chsxf/MyFile.txt`.

 That created a weird bug in my code while working on [The Untitled Project](/2022/01/15/2-the-untitled-project.html).
-The FileManger's `createDirectory(at:withIntermediateDirectories:attributes:)` method would only create the last folder relative to my base URL, and not all parent sub-folders, even though the final URL was iteratively built as relative to every one of them.
+The FileManager's `createDirectory(at:withIntermediateDirectories:attributes:)` method would only create the last folder relative to my base URL, and not all parent sub-folders, even though the final URL was iteratively built as relative to every one of them.

 After digging into this issue for several hours, I started to think there was a bug in the Foundation framework.
 But, as I was firing the Feedback Assistant to report the issue to Apple, I discovered the `URL(fileURLWithPath:isDirectory:relativeTo:)` variant of the `URL` initializer.